Integrating Hydesign into novel 3d Modeling Workflows

 Methodology

-I developed several design iterations of bike saddle paddings by combining traditional polygon modeling techniques with implicit modeling techniques using Hydesign software (refer to figure 1), alongside with lattice pad (Lattice Application Discovery Kit) from BASF.
-This innovative concept modeling approach supported by real life sample references allows to create detailed functional designs, resulting in clean 3D models ready for 3D printing without the need for further editing.Â
+I developed several design iterations of bike saddle padding by combining traditional polygon modeling with implicit modeling techniques using HyDesign software (refer to Figure 1), alongside lattices from BASF's Lattice Application Discovery Kit.
+This innovative modeling approach, supported by real-life sample references, enables the creation of detailed functional designs that result in clean models ready for 3D printing without further editing.

 Figure 1.
 Brief representation of hybrid 3d modeling process, From polygon modeling to Hydesign.
-Copyright 2024 © David Alby Medina.
+Copyright © David Alby Medina.
 All Rights Reserved.

 Compatibility with 3d printing materials and methods

-Printing complex large parts with TPMS and strut-based lattices generate with consumer grade 3d printers is not an easy task, requiring from a lot of trial and error until achieving reliable and consistent results.
-It is fair to say that getting access to generative algorithms that process seamless supportless lattices it greately contributes to such results.Â
+Generating complex large parts with TPMS and strut-based lattices on consumer-grade 3D printers is not an easy task, requiring a lot of trial and error to achieve reliable and consistent results.
+It is fair to say that access to generative algorithms that process seamless, supportless lattices greatly contributes to such results.

-It was found that the biggest challenges we might face from resin printing methods including close propietary methods based on continuous vat photopolymerization, is not about the production itself, but rather from the assembly process, when padding must perfectly conform to the three dimensional surfaces of the shell body structure.Â
+It was found that the biggest challenges we might face from resin printing methods, including closed proprietary methods based on continuous vat photopolymerization, are not about the production itself, but rather the assembly process, when the padding must perfectly conform to the three-dimensional surfaces of the shell body structure.

-For that purpose, specific internal processes might be required during thermal curing cycle which is when the bonding or lets say the complete curing of the 2 part resins is achieved.
-In essence, the forming process of the padding to be fully adapted onto the shell surface can be (hypothetically) achieved during the thermal curing cycle inside a chamber or oven.
-In summary, while continuous vat photo-polymerization presents promising advancements, the process introduces too many challenges, specially when it comes to printing functional parts on a budget.
+a two-part vulcanizing adhesive, can be (hypothetically) achieved after a final process step consisting of a thermal curing cycle inside a chamber or oven.
+In summary, while continuous vat photopolymerization presents promising advancements, the process introduces too many challenges, especially when it comes to printing functional parts on a budget.

 Pressure mapping.
 I use pressure mapping data only to get qualitative and visual feedback, due to lack of skills and resources to calibrate the system.
 In this regard, from the early concept phase prior to this collaboration, I use pressure mapping to support saddle selection (Figure 2).
 This information helps me to develop the saddle shell structure, while overtime getting a better understanding of the pelvic profile of each individual.